-The same may be said of the best planned planes on a cross-country flight: the winds aren't quite what was forecast and you've drifted off course; one of your passengers isn't feeling well and it's best to get on the ground as soon as possible; the weather is deteriorating and you need to alter your course; you decide you'd rather have a hamburger than fish 'n chips and change your destination restaurant!
+The same may be said of the best planned planes on a cross-country flight: the winds aren't quite what was forecast and you've drifted off course; one of your passengers isn't feeling well and it's best to get on the ground as soon as possible; the weather is deteriorating and you need to alter your course; you change your mind from a hamburger to fish 'n chips and change your destination restaurant!
 Whatever the reason, the proficient pilot is always prepared to make changes mid-flight.
 But the efficiency and safety of these decisions depend on careful preparation before you leave the ground.